 FPG technical assistance specialists understand the essential role of state and local infrastructure for ensuring that high-quality services are delivered to support children and families.
 Our technical assistance strategies address infrastructure components to ensure that leadership and policies, personnel, funding, standards, accountability, and data systems are aligned.

 FPG technical assistance specialists understand and implement effective technical assistance that is based on research and evaluation.
 We provide differentiated technical assistance that incorporates adult learning principles, systems change principles, implementation science, improvement science, and strategies from evaluation and data-driven decision making.

 CONNECT Modules are free resources designed for faculty and professional development providers to support practitioners in becoming confident in including children with disabilities.
 Each module is focused on a particular research-based practice with an emphasis on inclusive settings and meeting the needs of diverse learners.
 The modules are designed to build early childhood practitioners’ critical thinking skills.
 These modules are hosted by the Division for Early Childhood to sustain and ensure the modules can continue to make an impact in the field.

-The National Early Childhood Inclusion Institute is a premier educational opportunity for anyone involved in the care and education of young children with special needs in inclusive settings.
+The International Early Childhood Inclusion Institute is a premier educational opportunity for anyone involved in the care and education of young children with special needs in inclusive settings.
 For 20 years, complete with dozens of world-class experts, dozens of groundbreaking sessions, free courses for CEUs, and an enduring impact, the Inclusion Institute has drawn people from across the country and around the globe.
 Participants learn about current research findings, models, and resources to guide inclusive policy, professional development, and practice; develop collaborative relationships and cross-agency systems to support early childhood inclusion; and meet, learn from, and problem solve with peers.

 Technical Assistance Leadership